Blizzard416/Solar-System/README.md

-# Solar-System
+# python-solar-system
-A 3D demonstration of the solar system
+A solar system simulation